 The Department of Anthropology recognizes the current challenges of the academic and non-academic job markets.
 The department wishes to support our graduate students in making a productive transition out of our PhD program and into their chosen field.
 The department, therefore, may provide up to 2 years of post-PhD support in the form of a Postdoctoral Fellow to selected recently graduated UO Anthropology PhD without immediate employment elsewhere.
 These positions are available when feasible within the constraints of the department budget and are negotiated with the Head on a case-by-case basis.
 Each Postdoctoral Fellow will work closely with a tenure related faculty supervisor.
-The Postdoctoral Fellow position includes a 0.5 FTE Adjunct position with a 4 course load plus a commitment from the fellow to develop an existing class to an online format.
+The Postdoctoral Fellow position includes a minimum of a 0.5 FTE Adjunct position with appropriate course load plus a commitment from the fellow to develop more classes to an online format.
 As the goal of these positions are to provide a “stepping stone” to the next stage of the Postdoctoral Fellow’s career, these positions are not career NTTF positions and are expected to last for up to 2 years.

 Expectations: The Postdoctoral Fellowship provides an opportunity to develop and enhance skills and experience required to be competitive on the job market by taking advantage of faculty and university resources.
 Expectations of the fellowship include teaching four courses as described below, presenting research at conferences, submitting and/or publishing papers in high quality journals, edited volumes, and/or monographs in the fellow’s area(s) of study, and submitting grant proposals as appropriate for sub-field.
 Renewal of the postdoctoral fellowship after completion of the first year is dependent on the level of progress made in these areas and is subject to review by the Executive Committee with input from the supervising faculty member(s).